sipb/homeworld/docs/deploy.md

 # Installing packages

-Copy building/binaries/<domain>/<subbranch>/homeworld-apt-setup_0.1.5_amd64.deb directly to the target VM from your build machine.

-TODO: instructions for the case where this transfer is not easy.
+Start by getting the apt-setup package directly:

+    $ cd platform
+    $ bazel build //apt-setup:package.deb

+It will display a path to a package.deb:

+    Target //apt-setup:package.deb up-to-date:
+      bazel-bin/apt-setup/package.deb

+Copy this package to a common directory outside of the chroot:

+    $ cp bazel-bin/apt-setup/package.deb ../apt-setup.deb

+Copy this file (now in the root directory of the host homeworld folder) to the installation VM.

-Then, in your deploy VM:
+Now, in your deploy VM:

-    $ sudo dpkg -i homeworld-apt-setup_0.1.5_amd64.deb
+    $ sudo dpkg -i apt-setup.deb
     $ sudo apt-get update
-    $ sudo apt-get install homeworld-admin-tools
+    $ sudo apt-get install homeworld-spire

 This will provide access to the 'spire' tool.